Slow growth of quantum magic in disorder-free Stark many-body localization: Introduction

-In parallel, the study of ergodicity breaking and the breakdown of thermalization in isolated quantum systems has identified many-body localization (MBL) as one particularly robust mechanism \cite{Abanin2019RMP,NandkishoreHuse2015,AletLaflorencie2018,sxz1,sxz2,sxz3,sxz4,lhz1,lhz2}.
-While initial wisdom focused on disorder-driven systems \cite{Abanin2019RMP}, it has become evident that disorder is not a prerequisite for localization; robust ergodicity breaking can also emerge in disorder-free systems governed by strong kinetic constraints \cite{Sala2020PRX,Khemani2020PRB,Scherg2021NatCommun,Brenes2018PRL,Karpov2021PRL}.
-A prime example is \emph{Stark Many-Body Localization} (SMBL), which arises in interacting lattice models subject to a strong linear potential gradient \cite{Schulz2019PRL}.
-In this regime, the conservation of energy imposes severe constraints on particle hopping---processes that change the center of mass are resonantly suppressed---leading to a mechanism rooted in the Wannier-Stark ladder \cite{Gluck2002PhysRep,Scherg2021NatCommun,Nandy2024PRB,lhz3,lhz4,lhz5,lhz6}.
-In the limit of a strong tilt, these constraints can induce a phenomenon akin to Hilbert space fragmentation~\cite{Moudgalya_2022}, where the accessible Hilbert space shatters into exponentially many disconnected dynamical sectors, effectively arresting transport \cite{Sala2020PRX,Khemani2020PRB,Scherg2021NatCommun,Adler2024Nature}.
-This connection places SMBL at the intersection of localization, constrained dynamics, and the emergence of non-thermal phases in clean quantum matter \cite{Schulz2019PRL,Sala2020PRX,Khemani2020PRB}.
+In parallel, the study of ergodicity breaking and the breakdown of thermalization in isolated quantum systems has identified many-body localization (MBL) as an exceptionally robust mechanism~\cite{Abanin2019RMP,NandkishoreHuse2015,AletLaflorencie2018,sxz1,sxz2,sxz3,sxz4,lhz1,lhz2}.
+While early work focused on disorder-driven systems~\cite{Abanin2019RMP}, it is now clear that disorder is not a prerequisite for localization: robust ergodicity breaking can also emerge in disorder-free systems governed by strong kinetic constraints~\cite{Sala2020PRX,Khemani2020PRB,Scherg2021NatCommun,Brenes2018PRL,Karpov2021PRL}.
+A prime example is \emph{Stark many-body localization} (SMBL), which arises in interacting lattice models subject to a strong linear potential gradient~\cite{Schulz2019PRL}.
+In this regime, energy conservation severely constrains transport: hopping processes that change the center of mass are resonantly suppressed, leading to a mechanism rooted in the Wannier--Stark ladder~\cite{Gluck2002PhysRep,Scherg2021NatCommun,Nandy2024PRB,lhz3,lhz4,lhz5,lhz6}.
+In the strong-tilt limit, these constraints can induce Hilbert-space fragmentation~\cite{Moudgalya_2022}, where the accessible Hilbert space shatters into exponentially many disconnected dynamical sectors, effectively arresting transport~\cite{Sala2020PRX,Khemani2020PRB,Scherg2021NatCommun,Adler2024Nature}.
+This places SMBL at the intersection of localization, constrained dynamics, and non-thermal phases in clean quantum matter~\cite{Schulz2019PRL,Sala2020PRX,Khemani2020PRB}.